This site is owned and operated by LSI, Language Studies International Ltd, 36 Kreuzstr, CH 8008 Zurich, Switzerland. CH-350.3.001.850-7.

 All course fees must be paid in full no later than 30 days before the course starts.
 If a booking is made less than 30 days before the course starts, the fees are immediately payable.
 If payment in full has not been received, you will not be allowed to start your course.

-Australia: For individual courses longer than 24 weeks, 50% of tuition fees and all other fees must be paid in full no later than 30 days before the course starts.
+Australia: For individual courses longer than 24 weeks, 50% of tuition fees and 100% of all other fees must be paid in full no later than 30 days before the course starts.
 If a booking is made less than 30 days before the course starts, the fees are immediately payable.
 The remainder of the tuition fees is required two weeks before the start of the second study period of any individual course.

 New Zealand: All student fees are to be deposited in the following account: Language Studies International (NZ) Ltd – Student Fees Trust Account (details on invoice).
 In the event of insolvency, regulatory closure or withdrawal, or partial withdrawal of accreditation, LSI students may apply to dfk Oswin Griffiths Carlton for a refund of unused fees.
 Please post claims to LSI Student Fees Trust, dfk Oswin Griffiths Carlton, Level 4, 52 Symonds St, Auckland 1010, NZ